aihassan1/simple_shell/README.md

-this is readme file for simple
+this is readme file for simpl